haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

   </details>
   <br>

- **3. Refinement in Cartesian space with explicit solvent (water)** **_Note_** that this stage was part of the standard HADDOCK protocol up to (and including) v2.2.
-As of v2.4 it is no longer performed by default but the user still has the option of enabling it.
-In its place, a short energy minimisation is performed instead.
-The final stage of the docking protocol immerses the complex in a solvent shell so as to improve the energetics of the interaction.
+ **3. Refinement in Cartesian space with explicit solvent (itw)** The final stage of the docking protocol immerses the complex in a solvent shell so as to improve the energetics of the interaction.
 HADDOCK currently supports water (TIP3P model) and DMSO environments.
 The latter can be used as a membrane mimic.
 In this short explicit solvent refinement the models are subjected to a short molecular dynamics simulation at 300K, with position restraints on the non-interface heavy atoms.
-These restraints are later relaxed to allow all side chains to be optimized.
+These restraints are later relaxed to allow all side chains to be optimized. <br>
+**_Note_** that as of v2.4, it is no longer performed by default, which used to be the case up to (and including) v2.2.
+Instead, a short energy minimisation in Cartesian space is performed.
+Users can still opt for refinement with explicit solvent as an alternative to this energy minimisation.

  <details >
  <summary style="bold">